RobbieJKatz/VCNL3020/README.txt

 For detecting people, it would be best used when the person is pressed up against the sensor, for example like when talking on a  mobile phone.

+——————————————————
+EXTENDING DISTANCE
+——————————————————

+It is also possible to extend the proximity sensing distance to add external LED(s).
+The included application note explains how this is done.